dranandrao/springMockito/README.md

 ## Mockito embeded with Spring.

-This application uses mockito to unit the application.
+This application uses mockito to unit test the application.
+Mockito is used for testing the layers.

 ### This application has these libraries.